M.C. Kids

 M.C.
-Kids is a 1992 platform video game developed and published by Virgin Interactive.
+Kids (McDonaldland) is a 1992 platform video game developed and published by Virgin Games.
 It was initially released for the Nintendo Entertainment System in February 1992 in North America, and by Ocean Software in May 1993 in Europe.
 As a licensed product for the McDonald's fast food restaurant chain, the game stars two children named Mack and Mick who venture into the fantasy world of McDonaldland in order to return Ronald McDonald's magical bag which has been stolen by the Hamburglar.
 The game was created by four people in eight months: Darren Bartlett (art and level design) Gregg Iz-Tavares and Dan Chang (programming) and Charles Deenen (audio).

 M.C.
 Kids was ported to the Commodore 64, Amiga, Atari ST and MS-DOS as McDonaldland which was only sold in Europe.
 The NES release in Europe had the same name as the home computer ports.
 A different version of the game was published for the Game Boy also called McDonaldland; outside of Europe it was re-themed for the Cool Spot franchise and released as Spot: The Cool Adventure.
 Virgin would later make another McDonald's-themed video game titled Global Gladiators, which was released in 1992.

 Gameplay

 The player can choose to play as one of the two "M.C.
 Kids".
 There is no difference between the two characters aside from their skin color and hair styles.
 The game has an alternating two player mode, and both characters can walk, jump, duck and pick up blocks to throw at enemies as they travel through the seven large worlds of magical McDonaldland.

 In a similar format as Super Mario Bros.
 3 or StarTropics, the game has seven different worlds.
 Each one starts out with a visit to a McDonaldland character.
 However, unlike games such as Super Mario Bros.
 3, simply defeating the various levels is not enough for success.
-McDonald's franchise imagery found in this game includes the various characters from restaurants and television commercials, and McDonald's cards and Golden Arches — all of which are variously available for plot advancement and as power-ups.
+McDonald's franchise imagery found in this game includes the various characters from restaurants and television commercials, and McDonald's cards and Golden Arches—all of which are variously available for plot advancement and as power-ups.

 Novel gameplay mechanics found in M.C.
 Kids include a spin device that turns the player upside down and reverses gravity, the ability to warp throughout the current level via a zipper, and a boat that can be both ridden and carried.